teemtee/fmf/docs/features.rst

     time: 3 min

-Hiearchy
+Hierarchy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Hiearchy is defined by directory structure (see example above) and
+Hierarchy is defined by directory structure (see example above) and
 explicit nesting using attributes starting with ``/``.
 Defining
 metadata for several tests in a single file is straightforward::